mxcl/UIColorPerceivedLuminance/README.md

 pod 'UIColor+PerceivedLuminance'
 ```

-Coupled with the `UIImageAverageColor` pod you can use this pod to determine
+Coupled with the `UIImage+AverageColor` pod you can use this pod to determine
-what preferredStatusBarStyle to set for your ViewControllers:
+what `preferredStatusBarStyle` to set for your ViewControllers:

 ```objc
 #import "UIImage+AverageColor.h"